joshuabahr/PuppySpy/README.md

 ### Private Security Feed

 Set up your home device as a private security feed.
-Log in to the same account on any other device, and you can view any streams previously set up.
+Log in to the same account on any other device, and users can view any streams previously set up.
 Additionally, users can authorize other users with a PuppySpy account to view their streams.

 ### Motion Detection With SMS Alerts